alexanderwedlund/isp-keyword-analyzer/README.md

 ## Overview

 ISP Keyword Analyzer is a specialized tool designed to analyze Information Security Policies (ISPs) by extracting and categorizing sentences containing specific keywords.
-This tool was developed to support the master thesis research conducted by me and a coursemate at Örebro University
+This tool was developed to support master thesis research conducted by Alexander and Solan at Örebro University.

 ## Features